“Don’t judge a book by its cover.”

 I checked out Copyblogger’s post on Emotional Headlines to notice their effect.
 Read them yourself and see if you can feel something:

-After headlines, users’ eyes travel to URL.
+After headlines, users’ eyes travel to the URL.
 The fact that URLs with keywords earn a 45% higher click-through rate is enough to think seriously about the URL of web pages or blog posts.

 Let’s take an example of a Keto Diet on Google search.

-Top two results on Google for “Keto Diet” are with keyword URL
+The top two results on Google for “Keto Diet” are with keyword URL

 I checked the engagement level of the first article on Buzzsumo.
 The result is hilarious.